 Gifting can be used as an asset protection strategy.
 Estates worth more than $5.49 million are subject to the federal estate tax.
 In Illinois, estates worth more than $4 million are subject to a state-level estate tax, as well.
 Basically, an individual can give away up to $5.49 million in his or her lifetime before being subject to the federal estate tax.
 Non-taxable gifts to loved ones during the individual’s life count toward this amount and are only subject to a gift tax if they are worth more than $14,000.
 There is no limit to the number of these gifts an individual can make to loved ones each year, only that individual gift amounts do not exceed $14,000.
 When a cash or property gift is worth more than $14,000, only the difference between its total value and $14,000 is taxed.
 Couples can combine their annual gift exclusions to give away a total of $28,000 worth of property to each recipient each year.

-An Experienced Chicago Estate Planning Lawyer can Help You Protect Your Assets After Death
+Our Experienced Chicago Asset Protection Lawyers can Help You Preserve Your Assets After Death

-Estate planning is all about asset management.
-Careful estate planning goes beyond determining who will receive your assets after your death; it involves the process of keeping the assets intact so your loved ones can enjoy them completely.
-Work with an experienced estate planning lawyer to ensure that all of your assets are covered in your plans.
+Estate planning is all about asset management and protection.
+Careful estate planning goes beyond determining who will receive your assets after your death; it involves the process of keeping the assets intact so your loved ones or assigned charities can enjoy the benefit of them completely.
+Work with our experienced asset protection law firm in Chicago to ensure that a sound strategy is in place for you and your heirs.